rails/rails/guides/source/asset_pipeline.md

 Provided that the pipeline is enabled within your application (and not disabled in the current environment context), this file is served by Sprockets.
 If a file exists at `public/assets/rails.png` it is served by the web server.

 Alternatively, a request for a file with an MD5 hash such as `public/assets/rails-af27b6a414e6da00003503148be9b409.png` is treated the same way.
-How these hashes are generated is covered in the "In Production":#in-production section later on in this guide.
+How these hashes are generated is covered in the [In Production](#in-production) section later on in this guide.

 Sprockets will also look through the paths specified in `config.assets.paths` which includes the standard application paths and any path added by Rails engines.